SanderRonde/home-automation/README.md

 # home-automation

 A locally hosted home automation server that automates various things.
-Currently consists of remote device control (lamps, speakers etc), rgb effects, a script runner, a remote media controller and a detector for who's home.
+Currently consists of remote device control (lamps, speakers etc), a script runner, a remote media controller and a detector for who's home.
 Tightly integrated to, for example, turn off the lights when I leave.
 Tied together by a web app, touch screen, telegram bot and smart device (Google Home) APIs, allowing for simple control from anywhere in any way.

-A large part of this project consists of the smart controllers and rgb strips that are to be controlled.
+A large part of this project consists of the smart controllers that are to be controlled.
 This part is done with microcontrollers, consisting of Arduinos (Uno and Due) and various boards with the ESP8266 WiFi chip.
 These are programmed in C/C++ to interface with the server.
 See [How it works](#How-it-works) for more info on that.

 Backend consists of a NodeJS server running express, using the web and the [serialport](https://www.npmjs.com/package/serialport) and [magic-home](https://www.npmjs.com/package/magic-home) packages to interface with microcontrollers and the [castv2-player](https://www.npmjs.com/package/castv2-player) package to interface with cast-enabled devices (google home).
 The frontend uses [wc-lib](https://github.com/SanderRonde/wc-lib), a webcomponent-based web framework that just so happens to be made by me as well.